Thermodynamics of ancilla-assisted erasure of quantum information: Erasure Protocol

-Before studying the thermodynamics of our erasure protocol in the next section, we should comment on the unitarity property of the general process described by $\mathcal{\hat{U}}$, which is one of the assumptions of the quantum Landauer scenario presented in the Introduction.
-A reasonable question one might ask is why the erasure process is described by a unitary operation, since it could be reversed by the application of $\mathcal{\hat{U}}^{\dagger}$.
-The unitarity assumption implies that no {\it environment} constituent, other than the {\it reservoir} and the {\it ancilla}, interacts with the {\it memory} \cite{reeb}.
-Nevertheless, to complete the erasure, the final state of the reservoir and the ancilla $\hat{\rho}^{(f)}_{R}$ has to be erased afterwards.
-This is because it still holds records of the initial state of the memory, $\hat{\rho}^{(i)}_{M}$.
-In practice, the erasure of $\hat{\rho}^{(f)}_{R}$ takes place naturally upon subsequent interactions of the reservoir or the ancilla with other constituents of the environment, in such a way that the information about $\hat{\rho}^{(i)}_{M}$ spreads out and becomes irretrievable.
+To complete the erasure, after the unitary, the final state of the reservoir $\hat{\rho}^{(f)}_{R}$ has to be erased, since it still holds records of the initial state of the memory, $\hat{\rho}^{(i)}_{M}$.
+In practice, the erasure of $\hat{\rho}^{(f)}_{R}$ takes place naturally upon subsequent interactions of the two qubits of the reservoir with the other constituents of the environment, in such a way that the information about $\hat{\rho}^{(i)}_{M}$ spreads out and becomes irretrievable.
 As a matter of fact, such subsequent interactions play no role in the investigation of the Landauer bound because they do not involve the memory.
 Put differently, to calculate the heat dissipated $Q_E$ and the entropy decrease $\Delta S$, which are the quantities involved in Ineq.~(\ref{landauer}), we only need to consider the interactions that involve the memory, i.e., those described by the unitary operation $\mathcal{\hat{U}}$.